-The educational innovators (teachers) of Uwharrie Green School will demonstrate the ability to afford students a guaranteed and viable curriculum based on the NC Common Core/Essential Standards.
-These innovative learning partners will provide an instructional climate that reflects UGS' focus of rigor, relevance, relationships, and results.
+The educational innovators (teachers) of Uwharrie Charter Academy will demonstrate the ability to afford students a guaranteed and viable curriculum based on the NC Common Core/Essential Standards.
+These innovative learning partners will provide an instructional climate that reflects UCA' focus of rigor, relevance, relationships, and results.
 These innovators will be highly-qualified with respect to the NCLB and their ability to lead their classrooms using innovative practices like project-based and problem-based learning.

-- Knowledge of subject matter and evidence of life-long learning within their respective field - Commitment to student learning and building caring relationships with students - Reflective practitioner - Experience using data from multiple sources to drive instruction - · Ability to use or gain knowledge in leadership and guide colleagues - Willingness to develop and model an environmental ethic for students aspire to
+- Knowledge of subject matter and evidence of life-long learning within their respective field - Commitment to student learning and building caring relationships with students - Reflective practitioner - Experience using data from multiple sources to drive instruction - Ability to use or gain knowledge in leadership and guide colleagues - Willingness to develop and model an environmental ethic for students aspire to

 Required Licensure: Bachelor's Degree and Required NC Teaching licensure, unless otherwise specified in NC Charter School Laws.
 All faculty will be recognized as "highly-qualified" under No Child Left Behind requirements.
+Some teachers will be required to have a degree working with exceptional children and/or English Language Learners dependent upon the needs of our students.